 “The moon and sun are travelers of a hundred generations.
 The years, coming and going, are wanderers too.
 Spending a lifetime adrift on boat decks, greeting old age while holding a horse by the mouth–for such a person, each day is a journey, and the journey itself becomes home”-Matsuo Basho

 The Heart of Haiku is a short book written by Jane Hirshfield in which she investigates the evolution of Matsuo Basho’s writing and poetry.
-In this book, Hirshfield takes the reader on a journey through the key points in Basho’s life such as the death of his mother, his early literary achievements, renga and the cultural of poetry in early Japan, his introduction to Zen, and his walking journey’s that spurred the creation of several travel journals.
+In this book, Hirshfield takes the reader on a journey through the key points in Basho’s life such as the death of his mother, his early literary achievements, renga and the culture of poetry in early Japan, his introduction to Zen, and his walking journey’s that spurred the creation of several travel journals.
 Throughout this book, Hirshfield uses Basho’s own words and haiku to demonstrate his impact on the poetic world.

 Some of my favorite quotes from this book are related to Basho’s own teaching of haiku.
 For example,